 Series C | Generally from $25 million to $100 million | Average of $100 million to $120 million | Demonstrate strong profit metrics and team |

-Series C funding rounds are applicable to successful businesses that exceed expectations of prior funding rounds and are more prevalent in the market.
-This round is also suited for businesses contemplating plans for international expansion, acquisition, or IPO.
+This funding round is applicable to successful businesses that exceed expectations of prior funding rounds and are more prevalent in the market.
+It is also suited for businesses contemplating plans for international expansion, acquisition, or IPO.

 Funding from a series C round will allow for further product development and capacity to heighten operations to fulfill expectations of moving into international markets, acquisition, or IPO.
 Funding amounts will vary greatly depending on expansion capabilities and generally fall within a range of anywhere from $25 million to $100 million.

-To successfully prepare for international expansion or IPO, a business likely already has a strong foothold in the market and has its operations regimented for consistent profitability.
-You’ll need detailed proof of this since investors at this stage determine their investments based on the company’s historical metrics.
+Preparing for this funding round commonly includes considerations for international expansion or IPO.
+In this case, a business likely already has a strong foothold in the market and has consistent profitability with regimented operations.
+At this stage, detailed evidence of the aforementioned credentials will be necessary to provide investors since they will utilize this information to determine their investments based on the company’s historical metrics.

 ---|---|---|---|